-The TPA2016D2 is a stereo, filter-free Class-D audio power amplifier with volume control, dynamic range compression (DRC) and automatic gain control (AGC).
-It is available in a 2.2 mm x 2.2 mm WCSP package and 20-pin QFN package.
+The TPA2026D2 is a stereo, filter-free Class-D audio power amplifier with volume control, dynamic range compression (DRC) and automatic gain control (AGC).
+It is available in a 2.2 mm x 2.2 mm WCSP package.

-The DRC/AGC function in the TPA2016D2 is programmable via a digital I2C interface.
-DRC/AGC function can be configured to automatically prevent distortion of the audio signal and enhance quiet passages that are normally not heard.
+The DRC/AGC function in the TPA2026D2 is programmable via a digital I2C interface.
+The DRC/AGC function can be configured to automatically prevent distortion of the audio signal and enhance quiet passages that are normally not heard.
 The DRC/AGC can also be configured to protect the speaker from damage at high power levels and compress the dynamic range of music to fit within the dynamic range of the speaker.
-The gain can be selected from -28 dB to +30 dB in 1-dB steps.
-The TPA2016D2 is capable of driving 1.7 W/Ch at 5 V or 750 mW/Ch at 3.6 V into 8 Ω load or 2.8 W/Ch at 5 V or 1.5 W/Ch at 3.6 V into 4 Ω load.
+The gain can be selected from 0 dB to +30 dB in 1-dB steps.
+The TPA2026D2 is capable of driving 3.2 W/Ch at 5 V into an 4- Ω load or 750 mW/Ch at 3.6 V into an 8- Ω load.
 The device features independent software shutdown controls for each channel and also provides thermal and short circuit protection.
+The TPA2026D2 has faster AGC gain ramp during start-up than TPA2026D2.

-In addition to these features, a fast start-up time and small package size make the TPA2016D2 an ideal choice for cellular handsets, PDAs and other portable applications.
+In addition to these features, a fast start-up time and small package size make the TPA2026D2 an ideal choice for cellular handsets, PDAs, and other portable applications.